jrrembert/elected-official-api/README.md

 2. Any field present in a document can be queried on.
 3. All query parameters are case-sensitive with one notable exception:
   * The `state` parameter for both endpoints accepts a case-insensitive string.
 The string can be either the full state name or the state abbreviation.
-  * The `party` parameter for `/congress` accepts a case-insensitive string and can either be the full part name or the first letter.
+  * The `party` parameter for `/congress` accepts a case-insensitive string and can either be the full party name or the first letter.

 Note: there are some inconsistencies with how query fields are validated across endpoints.
 The differences are minor and will be addressed once a common schema for both datasets has been settled on.